PrajwalNa/prajwalna.github.io/index.md

 ## PROJECTS
 * * *
 ### [ARP spoofer](https://github.com/PrajwalNa/Spoofer)
-This project is a Python script that uses the scapy library to spoof the MAC address and IP address of a network device and perform a `man in the middle` attack.
+This project is a Python script that uses the scapy library to spoof the MAC address and IP address of a network device and perform a 'man in the middle' attack.
 It allows the user to intercept and modify the network traffic between a target device and the router.
 It also has a function to restore the original network configuration when the script is stopped.

 #### Features of this project:
 * Spoofing the MAC address and IP address of any network interface on the device using scapy.